 Use Clear Contracts and Scope Documents

-Well-drafted contracts with clear scope definitions, acceptance criteria, and limitation of liability clauses significantly reduce your risk.
+Well-drafted contracts with clear scope definitions, acceptance criteria and limitation of liability clauses significantly reduce your risk.
 If a client claims you failed to deliver, documented project scope defines what was agreed.
-Insurers look favourably on businesses with strong contractual practices, and some may offer better terms.
+Insurers view businesses with strong contractual practices more favourably.

 3